SettleScape/server/notes/world-border.rst

 **Overworld**

-* `worldborder set 65536` (While I think a worldborder of 32768 is a better, size, our particular seed needs at least around 65536 in order to give players access to certain rare biomes.)
+* `worldborder set 12288` (I think a world border at 32768 is probably ideal as a size, but our particular seed needs at least around 65536 in order to give players access to certain rare biomes.
+To save space space and take advantage of updated terrain generation in newer versions, I've opted to limit the size of the world to just 24 regions.)
-* `worldborder center 3072 0` (This centers the world border on the central ocean.)
+* `worldborder center 3072 -1024` (This essentially centers the 24x24-region world's border on the central ocean.)

 **Nether**

-* `worldborder set 8192` (This has to be 1/8 the Overworld worldborder.)
+* `worldborder set 1536` (This has to be 1/8 the Overworld world border.)
-* `worldborder center 384 0` (This has to be 1/8 the Overworld center's coordinates.)
+* `worldborder center 384 -128` (This has to be 1/8 the Overworld center's coordinates.)

 **The End**

-* `worldborder set 8192` (There is nothing interesting far-out in the End;  therefore, we should make the worldborder small, to save storage space.)
+* `worldborder set 2048` (There is nothing interesting far-out in the End;  therefore, we should make the world border small, to save storage space.
+8192 is pretty reasonable in terms of functionality;  but I think I'm going to set it at 2048 and gradually increase it from there as newer and newer versions come out, to pace exploration.)
-* `worldborder center 0 0`
+* `worldborder center 0 0` (Should be centered on origin, where the return fountain is.)

 Synergistic settings
 ================================================================================